 Internet is sporadic and very slow.
 Students should only expect internet access a couple evenings a week, and almost never during the daytime.
 Skype does not work in Cuba.
 Phone calls to the US are possible at a cost of about US\$1.50 per minute.
-Students can receive phone calls at the MLK Center (assuming their families or significant others are willing to bear the high costs).
+Students can receive emergency phone calls via AUSM staff cell phones at a cost of about \$2.00 per minute.